 The main reason we do business is to make profits either in the short or long run.
 So, it is important to know if a strategy will be rewarding.
 Selecting between the two strategies depends on the type of profit you want to make.

-Flipping is an investment strategy where the investor acquires the property under market value, repair it, and sell it in a short time.
+Flipping is an investment strategy where the investor acquires the property under market value, repairs, and sells it in a short time.
 This investment type can put a lot of money in your pocket provided you are good at it.
 If you want a quick return on investment (ROI), you should consider fix-and-flip.
 In fix and flip, you are required to follow the 70-percent rule.
-The rule states that the cost of the property and the total repair amount should be below 70-percent of the building’s ARV (after repair value).
+The rule states that the cost of the property and the total repair amount should be below 70-percent of the building’s After Repair Value (ARV.

-For you to make profit using the fix and flip strategy, it is important to buy an undervalued property like foreclosed or distressed property.
-For example, you buy and repair a foreclosed property using the 70-percent rule.
-By selling the property at the market value, you will make a 30-percent profit on the investment.
+In order for you to make a profit using the fix and flip strategy, it is important to buy an undervalued property, like a foreclosed or distressed property.
+For example, if you buy and repair a foreclosed property using the 70-percent rule,by selling the property at the market value you will make a 30-percent profit on the investment.

-Rental or buy-and-hold is when the investor buys a property, repair it (if required), and rent it out.
+Rental or buy-and-hold is when the investor buys a property, repairs it (if required), and rents it out.
 It is considered the safest type of investment in real estate.
 The investors have a steady source of income as you wait for the property’s market price to appreciate.
-In real estate especially for rental investment strategy, the term of financing (mortgage or cash payment) can affect the ROI.
+In real estate, especially for rental investment strategy, the term of financing (mortgage or cash payment) can affect the Return on Investment (ROI).

 How to Calculate ROI?

 To calculate ROI, the benefit (or return) of an investment is divided by the cost of the investment.
 The result is expressed as a percentage or a ratio.

 ROI = (Gain from Investment – Cost of Investment) / Cost of Investment